epinio/docs/docs/installation/install_epinio.md

 ### Breaking Changes & Migrations

 #### 1.12 and 1.13.X to 1.13.10
 Epinio **1.13.10** replaces MinIO with SeaweedFS as the default S3 compatible storage solution.
-If you have no custom configuration for your S3 storage, you can simply uninstall MinIO and SeaweedFS will be installed by default with the Epinio Helm Chart.
-To read more about this documentation, reference the SeaweedFS documentation [here](../howtos/other/seaweedfs).
+If you do not have a custom configuration for your S3 storage, you can simply uninstall MinIO and SeaweedFS will be installed by default with the Epinio Helm Chart.
+To read more about this, reference the SeaweedFS documentation [here](../howtos/other/seaweedfs).

-Note that the user permissions have changed in this update as well.
-While fully backwards compatible additional options have been added as well as several default roles.
+Note that the user permissions have changed in the **1.13.10** update.
+While fully backwards compatible, additional user right actions and default installed roles have been added.
 You can read more about this in the Authentication and Authorization documentation [here](../references/authorization#built-in-role-examples).

 #### 1.12 and 1.13.7 to 1.13.8
 Epinio **1.13.8** switches from using kubed to use [reflector](https://github.com/emberstack/kubernetes-reflector) for syncing ConfigMaps and Secrets across namespaces.
 This change occured due to kubed being deprecated and unmaintained.